pomponchik/full_match/README.md

 When catching exceptions in [Pytest](https://docs.pytest.org/en/latest/), sometimes you need to check messages.
 Since the user sends a pattern for searching, and not a message for exact matching, sometimes similar, but not identical messages pass through the filter.
 This micro-library contains a function that makes Pytest check exception messages accurately.

+It may also be useful to you if you use mutation testing tools such as [mutmut](https://github.com/boxed/mutmut).

 Install it:

 ```bash